OsBlaineOra/db-devops-tools/UTPLSQL.md

     This is because the data was not cleaned up after the previous test ran.
 The before_all setup procedure is only run once before all tests run.

 ## Before each
+Call the clean up procedure before each test is run.

 Edit the package spec
 Run the following in your **Cloud Shell(ssh)**
 ```